Schuylkill County Bridge No. 114

 Schuylkill County Bridge No. 114 (also known as Zimmerman's Covered Bridge) is a historic wooden covered bridge in Washington Township, Schuylkill County, Pennsylvania.
 It is a 50.6 ft, Burr Truss bridge, constructed about 1875.
 It crosses Little Swatara Creek west of the village of Rock.

 It was listed on the National Register of Historic Places in 1978.
+In 2023, a rehabilitation was completed to replace some of the trusses, sidings and roof.